 Straight after Christmas our Kindness Elves disappeared back through their tiny Elf Door in our skirting board near the fireplace, leaving behind a tiny letter for each child saying how much they had loved watching them grow in kindness, generosity and thankfulness over the past month.
 They promised to return through the door soon and to answer any letters sent to them, as long as they were small enough to fit in the post box!

-We got our Elf Door and post box from the gorgeous Magic Door Store (they are willing to ship worldwide.)
+PS: We got our sweet little Elf Door from the gorgeous Magic Door Store (they are willing to ship worldwide.)

 There are SO many other simple and meaningful ways to show kindness and thoughtfulness to those around us.
 What else have you done that you would add to this list?
 Inspire us with more ideas in the comments please!